octo-technology/OpenTezos/docs/ligo/examples.md

 #### Simulation

-Let's simulate the indice contract with the increment action with `5` as parameter and an initial storage of `0`.
+Let's simulate the indice contract with the increment action using `5` as parameter and an initial storage of `0`.

 ```shell
 ligo dry-run indice.ligo indiceMain 'Increment(5)' '0'